Priacanthus hamrur: Distribution

 This species is uncommon but widespread in the Indo-Pacific, from the Red Sea and southern Africa to French Polynesia, southern Japan, and Australia.
 It has been reported also from Easter Island.
 Two records have been reported from the Mediterranean Sea off Tunisia and Turkey respectively.

 Habitat

-Priacanthus hamrur is a reef-associated species, living in tropical marine waters on outer reef slopes and rocky areas and in lagoons at depths of 8 to 250 meters, but most commonly from 30 to 50 m.
+Priacanthus hamrur is a reef-associated species, living in tropical marine waters on outer reef slopes and rocky areas and in lagoons at depths of 8 to 250 m, but most commonly from 30 to 50 m.